ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: Changing attachment name}

 * If `addAttachment()` is called with two arguments, the first one can indicate a new name for an attachment.
-In the below example attachment `photo` will be sent and stored under `picture` name.
+In the below example attachment `photo` will be sent and stored under the `picture` name.
 * In order to check the existence of an attachment `hasAttachment()` function is used

 {CODE-BLOCK:javascript}